Stardust-Platform/web-login/README.md

 - Add Provider wrapping all the application

 ```
-import { AuthProvider } from 'stardust-auth'
+import { AuthProvider } from 'web-login'
 import Content from 'src/index'

 const App = () => (